-Material Topics Short-term Targets Medium-term Targets Long-term Target Energy Consumption Establish a plan for converting the Group's solar energy to potential renewable energy certification sales.
+Material Topics Short-term Targets 15 Medium-term Targets 16 Long-term Target 17 Energy Consumption Establish a plan for converting the Group's solar energy to potential renewable energy certification sales.
 Review and enhance the existing energy conservation measures to optimise their effectiveness.
-Water consumption Maintain or reduce water consumption in the office and workshop, using 1,052 m in FY2023 as the baseline.
-Maintain or reduce water consumption in the office and workshop, using 1,052 m in FY2023 as the baseline.
+Water consumption Maintain or reduce water consumption in the office and workshop, using 1,052 m3 in FY2023 as the baseline.
+Maintain or reduce water consumption in the office and workshop, using 1,052 m3 in FY2023 as the baseline.
 Collect rainwater in the Group's yard for non-potable uses to reduce freshwater usage.
-Maintain or reduce water consumption in the office and workshop, using 1,052 m in FY2023 as the baseline.
-Waste management No release of any contam ninating fluids or toxic waste into the environment.
-Climate Risks and Opportunities Integrate climate change issues into the Group's IMS 1.
-Discover potential investments and opportunities to mitigate the harmful effects brought by climate change.
-2. Assess and review the IMS every 2 to 3 years to ensure adequate resources are allocated to mitigate the climate-related risks and capitalise on opportunities.
-Human capital management Zero incidents of non-com labour or freedom of asso pmpliance relating to discrimination, forced labour, child sociation.
-OHS Achieve a TRIR of not mor e than 0.32.
-Product quality and safety Continue relentlessly inco Group's projects, and main rporating quality and safety con ntain compliance without any sa siderations in the afety incidents.
-Responsible supply chain Majority of procurement from local suppliers Review and evaluate the Group's management approach to responsible supply chains on a regular basis to ensure that the Group's approach is effective and achieving the results that the Group is targeting.
+Maintain or reduce water consumption in the office and workshop, using 1,052 m3 in FY2023 as the baseline.
+Waste management No release of any contami inating fluids or toxic waste into the environment.
+Climate Risks and Opportunities Integrate climate change issues into the Group's IMS Discover potential investme to mitigate the harmful effects change.
+Assess and review the IMS of to ensure adequate resources mitigate the climate-related riopportunities. s brought by climate every 2 to 3 years are allocated to Human capital management Zero incidents of non-com labour or freedom of asso npliance relating to discrimination ciation. on, forced labour, child OHS Achieve a TRIR of not mor e than 0.32.
+Product quality and safety rporating quality and safety con ntain compliance without any sa Responsible supply chain Majority of procurement from local suppliers Review and evaluate the Group's management approach to responsible supply chains on a regular basis to ensure that the Group's approach is effective and achieving the results that the Group is targeting.
 Expand the Group's supplier assessment and implementation additional considerations, such as environmental, social and productivity.
-Regulatory compliance Maintain full compliance v operation. with all regulations in the areas of the Group's
+Regulatory compliance Maintain full compliance with all regulations in the areas of the Group's operation.

-&lt;sup>15 Short-term time horizon refers to a timeframe of less than or equal to 1 year.
+$^{^{\}rm 15}$ Short-term time horizon refers to a timeframe of less than or equal to 1 year.

-&lt;sup>16 Medium-term time horizon refers to a timeframe of above 1 year and less than or equal to 5 years.
+$^{^{16}}$ Medium-term time horizon refers to a timeframe of above 1 year and less than or equal to 5 years.

-&lt;sup>17 Long-term time horizon refers to a timeframe of more than 5 years.
+$^{^{\}rm 17}$ Long-term time horizon refers to a timeframe of more than 5 years.